bdnorris/DES-340/lectures/lecture08-color.md

 There are also Accessibility standards for contrast and color blindness concerns.

 For contrast, you can use this tool to make sure your color choices for text have the required contrast to meet the W3Cs "Web Content Accessibility Guidelines (WCAG).
 [Color Contrast Checker](https://webaim.org/resources/contrastchecker/).
+Here's another one: [Colorable](https://colorable.jxnblk.com/)

 In your design process, you might consider using Photoshop's color blindness preview features.
 They can be found under `View > Proof Setup` near the bottom of the list.
 The most notable problem for color blindness is combinations of red and green.
 For normal viewers, they have a lot of contrast, but for deuteranopia color blindness, they tend to look very similar.